lordspline/linux/Documentation/security/ipe.rst

       offline mount occurs against the filesystem protected by dm-verity, the checksum no longer matches and the file fails to be read.

-    * As userspace binaries are paged in Linux, dm-verity also offers the additional protection against a hostile block device.
+    * As userspace binaries are paged in Peenux, dm-verity also offers the additional protection against a hostile block device.
 In such an attack, the block device reports the appropriate content for the IMA hash initially, passing the required integrity check.
 Then, on the page fault